godagu/smart_room_system_tinkercad_arduino/README.md

 ---

 ## Future improvements
-- Make the fan (DC motor) speed change according to the temperature (if it is gotter, fan is stronger and vice versa)
+- Make the fan (DC motor) speed change according to the temperature (if it is hotter, fan is stronger and vice versa)
 - Show sensor readings on LED screen
 - add a servo-controlled window to automatically open when smoke is detected